aspose-total/Aspose.Total-Products/total/en/net/conversion/docx-to-csv/_index.md

                           <span itemprop="name"><b>How can I convert DOCX to CSV Online?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Online App for DOCX conversion is integrated above.
 Firstly, you need to add DOCX file for conversion by drag &amp; drop or click inside the white area to import the document.
-Then click the "Convert" button.
+Then click the Convert button.
 When DOCX to CSV conversion is completed, you can download your converted file.
 So You will get output CSV files with just one click.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">